What is SOL Staking?

 This secures the Solana blockchain by empowering the decentralized network of validators who validate transactions through consensus mechanisms.
-They are required to have been delegated a certain number of SOL and their likelihood to validate a block of transactions increases as more SOL is delegated to them.
-They also earn more rewards for having more SOL delegated to them.
+They are required to have been delegated a certain number of SOL, and their likelihood to validate a block of transactions increases as more SOL is delegated to them.
+They also earn more rewards for having more SOL entrusted to them.

 It’s important to understand that delegating SOL tokens to a validator does not give the validator control of your tokens.
-Rather it verifies the validator as being a trustworthy network participant who is worthy of validating transactions.
+Instead, it verifies the validator as a trustworthy network participant worthy of validating transactions.
 This is the essence of a Proof of Stake network like Solana.

 Proof of Stake (PoS) & Proof of History (PoH)